93jy/quartz/content/notes/B_The Practice of Groundedness.md

 - This must be balanced against the opposite risk: spending too much time on something and knowing when to cut losses.
 [Range (book)](notes/B_Range.md) talks about [match quality](C_Match%20quality), which is *even* more important than grit

-> *(Loc 1240)* **'Go slow to go fast'**: Humans suffer from what behavioural scientists call the [Commission bias](notes/C_Commission%20bias.md), or the tendency to err on the side of action over inaction.
+> *(Loc 1240)* **'Go slow to go fast'**: Humans suffer from what behavioural scientists call the [commission bias](notes/C_Commission%20bias.md), or the tendency to err on the side of action over inaction.
 If we don't see results, we get impatient and feel a strong urge to do something - anything - to expedite our progress.
 But often the best thing we can do is *nothing* - staying the course, tweaking as we go, and letting things unfold in their own time.
 Instead of always thinking, 'Don't just stand there, do something', we should at least consider thinking 'Don't just do something, stand there'.